cpinitiative/usaco-guide/README.md

 - MDX (JSX in Markdown)
 - Deployed with [Vercel](https://vercel.com/?utm_source=cp-initiative&utm_campaign=oss)

+Our back-end and database is built with:

+- Firebase
+- Graph-QL

 ## Contact Info

 If you have any questions, please reach out to us at usacoguide@gmail.com.